By Anna Gay on | No Comments

 And more information equals more freedom in your post-processing.

-Remember, a RAW image file is not truly an image yet - it's digital information that needs to be converted to a viewable image format.
+Remember, a RAW image file is not truly an image yet - it Is digital information that needs to be converted to a viewable image format.
 Just like a negative in film photography, the RAW image file is not yet a usable image - it has to be manipulated to create a (traditionally) usable image.

 A JPEG image is an image file that can be viewed across devices without the need to be converted to a viewable file format, whereas a RAW file is not yet a universally viewable image file.
-A RAW file is an electronic bundle of information that needs to be converted to a format such as a JPEG, TIFF, DNG, etc. in order to view and edit it in Photoshop or Lightroom.
+A RAW file is an electronic bundle of information that needs to be converted to a format such as a JPEG, TIFF, DNG, etc., in order to view and edit it in Photoshop or Lightroom.

-After being converted to a DNG (short for "Digital Negative") and imported to either Adobe Camera Raw or Lightroom, images shot in RAW appear to have less contrast and are typically not as sharp as a JPEG.
+After being converted to a DNG (short for "Digital Negative") and imported to Adobe Camera Raw or Lightroom, images shot in RAW appear to have less contrast and are typically not as sharp as a JPEG.
 They also appear less saturated.
 All of this is EASILY adjusted in post-processing.